-Fine art is a visual expression or application of human creativity involving both technical know-how (skill) and the ability to think of new things (imagination).
-Artists who create fine works of art do so primarily for aesthetic reasons and they usually specialize in a specific type of art, such as painting or sculpture.
+Fine art is a visual expression or application of human creativity involving technical know-how (skill) and thinking of new things (imagination).
+Artists who create fine works of art do so primarily for aesthetic reasons, and they usually specialize in a specific type of art, such as painting or sculpture.

-It is helpful to note the word “fine” does not indicate the quality of the artwork, but rather, the purity of the discipline.
-In other words, creations considered as fine art include calligraphy, drawings, paintings, printmaking and sculpture.
+It is helpful to note that the word “fine” does not indicate the quality of the artwork but rather the discipline’s purity.
+In other words, creations considered fine art include calligraphy, drawings, paintings, printmaking, and sculpture.
 It excludes applied art, decorative arts, and crafts.
 (See What are the Classifications of Art? for more information.)

 Types of Fine Art

-- Drawings—chalk, charcoal, color wax pencil, crayon, graphite pencil, inked brush, marker, pen and ink, pastel, stylus, or various metals like silverpoint
+- Drawings—chalk, charcoal, colored wax pencil, crayon, graphite pencil, inked brush, marker, pen and ink, pastel, stylus, or various metals like silverpoint

 - Printmaking—engraving, etching, foil imaging, Giclée print, lithography, monoprint, monotype, screen-printing, stencil, or woodcut

 - Sculpture—clay, glass, metal, plastic, stone, or wood

 - Calligraphy—the art of beautiful handwriting or fancy lettering (See Calligraphy for more information.)

 Fine Art Skills